Skip to content

 Although I am satisfied with the simplicity and effectivity of the artifact, future iteration ideas include integrating a physical housing to encase the brain: the barduino, wires and connections.
 Additionally, improving the LED connections to ensure they are well secured to the board is another priority.
 To elicit more immediate reactions in the device and integrate an additional influence to the output, the addition of proximity or movement sensors would be nice to add another layer of input to the device and allow for a more human-interactive intervention.

-Last update: February 26, 2026
+Last update: March 15, 2026